martingerdin/tern-pilot/pilot-publication/manuscript.md

 primary outcome and many secondary outcomes.
 Some variables, especially cause of death and complications (reported in Supplementary materials) had very high missing data rates and may not be feasible to include in a full-scale trial, or require different data collection methods.
-Similarly, the missing data was substantially higher when data was extracted from medical records instead of being directly observed, but the data
+The missing data was substantially higher when data was extracted from medical records instead of being directly observed, but the data were similarly distributed, indicating that data collected from medical records is reliable even if it is less complete.

 <!-- Should we include dependency at discharge, for example using the
 Modified Oxford Handicap Scale used in @Roberts2013?-->

 We found that the ATLS<sup>®</sup> and PTC arms had lower 30-day mortality compared to the PTC and standard care arms.
-These findings hints towards a potential effect of training physicians in trauma life support, but it is important to note that this pilot study was not powered to detect any differences in outcomes.
+This finding could hint towards a potential effect of training physicians in trauma life support, but it is important to note that this pilot study was not powered to detect any differences in outcomes.
 The arms differed considerably in sample size, with the ATLS<sup>®</sup> arm having the smallest sample size.
 This difference most likely resulted from the randomisation process with a small number of heterogeneous clusters.
-This heterogeneity highlights the importance of taken different cluster sizes into account in the design of the full scale trial.
+This heterogeneity highlights the importance of taking varying cluster sizes into account in the design of the full scale trial.

 All-cause 30-day mortality was missing in 14% of patients.
 This may